drisDev8/Retail_Analysis_SQL_Project/README.md

 1. Total Sales: Calculated total sales and quantities sold per product using aggregated queries.
 2. Customer Segmentation: Customers were segmented into "High," "Mid," and "Low" value groups to enable more effective and personalized marketing strategies.
 3. High sales products: ProductID 17 has 9450 total units sold as the highest sale.
-4. Low sales products: ProductID 142 has 27 total units sold as the least sale
+4. Low sales products: ProductID 142 has 27 total units sold as the least sale.
 5. Top Customers with recent transactions: Listed each customers with most recent transactions.

 ## 🧠 Skills Gained